History of the Amsterdamse Bos

-The Amsterdamse Bos came into being in a remarkable time and a remarkable way – all the trees were planted by hand during the crisis years.
+The Amsterdamse Bos came into being in a remarkable time and a remarkable way – all the trees were planted by hand during the crisis years in the 1930's.
 Spanning an impressive 1,000 hectares, at three times the size of New York’s Central Park the Amsterdamse Bos is among the largest city parks in Europe.

 The first step to create the Amsterdamse Bos dates back to 1900.
 The inspiration came from Dutch botanist Jac.
-P. Thijsse, who wanted to make up for the lack of nature in the city by creating a green area to escape to near the Nieuwe Meer.
+P. Thijsse,.
+He wanted to make up for the lack of nature in the city by creating a green area to escape to near the Nieuwe Meer.
 No sooner than 28 years later, the local government decided to construct a proper city park.

 The planting of the forest progressed nicely and the Bos was set to be completed in 1948.
 However, the outbreak of the Second World War interrupted the work and the last tree wasn’t planted until 1970.

 When designing the Amsterdamse Bos, one thing was certain.
 The forest was to be used by all the people of Amsterdam.
 Until then, parks in the Netherlands were primarily intended for a Sunday stroll.

 Urban developers Cornelis van Eesteren and Jakoba Mulder looked abroad for inspiration.
 In London, people were allowed to sit on the grass – revolutionary!
 In Germany, city parks were mainly used for sports and recreation.